 Reading Details Alignment with Inspiring Success Multiple targeted professional development opportunities were offered, and book studies and online support were provided through ProSchool and Edsby, to Prekindergarten and Kindergarten following the system in-service.

-Winston Knoll Collegiate teacher reading to a student in the Deaf and Hard of Hearing Program at Henry Janzen School.
+Winston Knoll Collegiate student reading to a student from Henry Janzen School.

 Regina Public Schools' actions taken during the 2022-23 school year in support of the Interim Provincial Education Plan's Learning Response priority.